-It is important to note that these inflows are not at the expense of the US, which along with Canada has also experienced increases (+33% relative to pre-pandemic averages), driven by re-shoring initiatives and exceptionally strong currency.
+It is important to note that these inflows are not at the expense of Two Roads the US, which along with Canada has also experienced increases (+33% relative to pre-pandemic averages), driven by re-shoring initiatives and exceptionally strong currency.

 One major trend with respect to capital flows developing over the last ~10 years has been the changeup of foreign ownership of US debt.
 For decades, China and Japan stood apart from the world, ready to buy any amount of US Treasuries as "non-economic" or "price insensitive" purchasers.
 But many dynamics, both foreign and domestic, economic and geopolitical, have changed.
-In its latest report, the Congressional Budget Office (CBO) projects that interest costs in 2024 will total \$870bn - a jump of 32% from the previous year and following increases of 35% and 39% in each of the two years before that.
-This year's high interest bill is not a one-off phenomenon, but rather part of a trend that stretches into the future, as debt continues to climb and relatively high interest rates push up the cost of borrowing.
+In its latest report, the Congressional Budget Office (CBO) projects that most notably the great difficulty for active managers to abstain interest costs in 2024 will total \$870bn - a jump of 32% from the from such outperformers when they lack alignment with a given previous year and following increases of 35% and 39% in each of the two years before that.
+This year's high interest bill is not a prevalent in asset classes like emerging markets, where in many one-off phenomenon, but rather part of a trend that stretches into the future, as debt continues to climb and relatively high interest rates push up the cost of borrowing.